 Mood stabilizers are the first-line treatment for bipolar disorder.
-Lithium and certain anticonvulsants are often effective at managing the extreme mood swings associated with bipolar disorder.
+Lithium and certain anticonvulsants are often effective at managing the extreme changes in mood associated with bipolar disorder.
 All mood stabilizers treat the symptoms of mania.
 Several also treat the symptoms of depression.
 These include:

 - lithium (Lithobid)

 - lamotrigine (Lamictal), which is an anticonvulsant

 Atypical antipsychotic medications may be used to treat bipolar disorder.
 These include:

 They may even be prescribed when you have no symptoms of psychosis.
 They’re often used in combination with other medications.

 Antidepressants are often prescribed for people who are in the depressive phase of the bipolar cycle.
 Antidepressants should be used with caution.
 In some instances, they can trigger manic episodes or speed up the timing between the highs and lows of bipolar disorder.
 This is known as rapid cycling.